Co-Parenting Apps – What’s recommended in Australia?

 In the aftermath of separation, communication breakdown is often what fuels escalating conflict between parents.
 While some parents excel at managing their communication, others can struggle.
 For the later, valuable assistance can be found in applications that help keep interactions direct, focused, and, in some cases, legally documented for potential court use.

-1. AppClose
+1. COoperate

 Learn more about AppClose or download it here.

-2. Our Family Wizard
+3. Our Family Wizard

 Our Family Wizard provides a comprehensive platform for separated parents, available on both desktop and mobile.
-I't’s a paid service and therefore has more features than some of the free options, like a shared calendar, secure messaging, a unique “Tone Meter”; for fostering civil communication, and an expenses log.
+It’s a paid service and therefore has more features than some of the free options, like a shared calendar, secure messaging, a unique “Tone Meter”; for fostering civil communication, and an expenses log.
 This app addresses various co-parenting needs.
 It comes at a higher cost, requiring an annual subscription starting from $130/year.
 Parents can apply for a hardship application.

 Learn more about Our Family Wizard here.

-3. 2Houses
+4. 2Houses

 Designed to cover the practical aspects of co-parenting, 2Houses offers features like a color-coded shared calendar, finance manager, and messages that cannot be deleted.
 Notably, it allows professionals access with parental consent, providing read-only visibility into the account.
 A 14-day free trial is available, and subscriptions cost $199 per year or $16.58 per month.